 Approval of bereavement leave will occur in the absence of unusual operating requirements.
-Employees may, with their Elected Official's or Department Heads' approval, use any available paid leave for additional time off as necessary.
+Employees may, with their Department Heads' approval, use any available paid leave for additional time off as necessary.
 The County defines "immediate family" as the employee's spouse, parent, step-parent, child, sibling; the employee's spouse's parent, child, or sibling; the employee's child's spouse; grandparents or grandchildren.

-An Elected Official or Department Head may grant up to five (5) working days under unusual circumstances.
+A Department Head may grant up to five (5) working days under unusual circumstances.